- VEISHEA: College barbecue on Tuesday

 of Kildee, and open house display, south foyer of Kildee.

-ADVISER EVALUATION THE TOPIC OF COLLEGE PROGRAM
+ADVISOR EVALUATION THE TOPIC OF COLLEGE PROGRAM

 If advising is to best serve students and count in promotion,